 We study the transfer of a resource from a group of suppliers to a group of demanders through links in a network.
 The analysis is relevant to situations where institutional constraints bar the use of the price mechanism: the allo- cation of workloads under fixed salaries, a commodity under disequilibrium prices, etc. In these contexts suppliers and demanders naturally have single- peaked preferences.
 We evaluate transfer rules on the basis of the “replacement principle” (Thomson, 1997; Moulin, 1987), the requirement that a change in an agent’s preferences affects all other agents in the same direction in terms of welfare.
 We find that the only Pareto-efficient, participation-compatible, replication-invariant, and envy-free rule satisfying an appropriate formulation of the replacement principle is the “egalitarian rule” introduced by Bochet et al. (2012).

-- Coauthorship and the Measurement of Individual Productivity (with Rafael Treibich)
+- Teamwork and individual productivity (with Rafael Treibich)

 - Matching supply and demand in networks We study the problem of matching the supplies of a resource to demands on it under constraints that can be modeled by networks.
 Network connections model necessary conditions for a supplier of the resource to transfer an amount of it to a demander.
 These conditions may include information, trust, relationship-specific skills, contracts, or tissue-blood type compatibility in the assignment of organs for transplant.
 As is common in the matching literature, we model situations where institutional constraints bar the use of the price mechanism.
 Natural assumptions on production possibilities or preferences imply that suppliers and demanders have single-peaked preferences over their transfers.
 We identify a class of Pareto-efficient, individually rational, and strategy-proof allocation rules matching supply and demand.
 These rules specify the amount transferred from each supplier and to each demander.
 All of these rules are, in fact, group strategy-proof and elicit a truthful report of each agent's connections in the network when these cannot be publicly observed.